SubnetSage/LlamaIndex-Summarizer/README.md

 # YouTube Transcript Summarizer

-This project allows you to download transcripts from YouTube videos, save them to a directory, index the documents, and summarize the content using a language model.
+This project allows you to download transcripts from YouTube videos and summarize the content using a language model.

 ## Features